JonnyBanana/THE-BIOHACKING-BIBLE/README.md

 </BR>

-Do you have an association or a BioHackLab and are not mentioned in the list? </BR>
+Do you have an association or a BioHackLab and are not mentioned in the list??? </BR>
-Send logo, and any site or github page and you will be entered as soon as possible
+Send your logo, and any site or github page, and you will be entered as soon as possible...

 </BR>